demastri/chessable-to-pgn/ReadMe.md

 Release Notes
 -
-- v0.20 - 29-Apr-2025 - quantum improvement in capability, not quite ready for prime-time
+- v0.20 - 29-Apr-2025 - quantum improvement in capability, close to ready for prime-time
+  - changed default mode to incremental pgn generation
+  - fixed STR / PGN tags so they are more useful in ChessBase
   - cleanup of nested variations, including when they are "continuations"
   - better error reporting / exception handling
   - clean up this file (ReadMe.md) to be a little more readable and useful.
+  - added `license.txt` file to reflect that this tool is covered by the MIT license.
 - v0.11 - 28-Apr-2025
   - First pass at handling move and board eval NAGs as well as game results (so inconsistent in courses)
   - much closer to release-ready